-The California program that repaid teachers for their student loans — known as the Assumption Program of Loans for Education or APLE — was designed to encourage teachers and teachers-in-training to relocate and teach in underserved public schools and subject area.
+The California program that repaid teachers for their student loans—known as the Assumption Program of Loans for Education, or APLE—was designed to encourage teachers and teachers-in-training to relocate and teach in underserved public schools and subject areas.

 - An additional $1,000 per year ($4,000 max) for teaching special education, science, and math.